thejmazz/js-bioinformatics-exercise/README.md

 }
 ```

 Essentially just ignoring the module that is causing the issue.
+This is safe
+because `single-line-log` won't get used unless we use the `verbose` option -
+which apparently is not being passed due to this hack working..
 [browser-stdout](https://github.com/kumavis/browser-stdout) and
 [process](https://www.npmjs.com/package/process) exist, and perhaps I'll put
 together a pull request implementing those sometime.